maartenpaauw/model-states-for-filament-docs/README.md

 }
 ```

+> [!WARNING]
+> Because the plug-in needs to create transition instances to determine if there is a `form`, all constructor properties
+> need a default value.

 #### Optional Label, Color and Icon

 By default, the name of the state class is used as a label (example `FailedState` will have the label `Failed`), it has